 Therapy should be initiated by a physician experienced in the treatment of patients with haematological malignancies and malignant sarcomas, as appropriate.

-For doses other than 400 mg and 800 mg (see dosage recommendation below) a 100 mg divisible tablet is available.
+For dose other than 400 mg and 800 mg (see dosage recommendation below) a 100 mg capsules are available.